MicrosoftDocs/quantum-docs/articles/machines/full-state-simulator.md

 # Quantum Development Kit (QDK) full state simulator

 The QDK provides a full state simulator that simulates a quantum machine on your local computer.
 You can use the full state simulator to run and debug quantum algorithms written in Q#, utilizing up to 30 qubits.
-The full state simulator in its functionality is similar to the quantum simulator used in the [LIQ$Ui|\rangle$](http://stationq.github.io/Liquid/) platform from Microsoft Research.
+The functionality of the full state simulator is similar to the quantum simulator used in the [LIQ$Ui|\rangle$](http://stationq.github.io/Liquid/) platform from Microsoft Research.

 ## Invoking and running the full state simulator

 You expose the full state simulator via the `QuantumSimulator` class.
-For additional details, see [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).
+For more information, see [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).

 ### Invoking the simulator from C\#